telerik/blazor-docs/components/gantt/timeline/zooming.md

 position: 20
 ---

-# Zoom to fit for the Gantt Timeline
+# Zoom for the Gantt Timeline

 You can change the starting point of the Gantt Timeline view through the `RangeSnapTo`.
 By default, the range of the view is calculated based on major slot division.